JGL/CCIDiploma-SpringSummer2022/README.md

 _**You are expected to undertake independent study of 25 hours per week over the three units that you will be taught every block.**_

-## Working in groups of three

-~~Throughout the term, you will be working in pairs.
-This is a technique known as [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming).
-You may change pair partner as often or sparingly as you like.~~

-Following the [latest research](https://twitter.com/helenbevan/status/1175650749797167104?s=11), I've decided to shift us from pairs to threes.
-After all, [three is a magic number](https://www.youtube.com/watch?v=np0YIaHv6LQ)</a>.

 ## Assessment

 At the end of Block 1 (halfway through the Spring Term) and at the end of Block 2 (at the end of the Summer Term), you will be assessed individually.
 The two units I teach (Unit 1 and Unit 4) are assessed in the same way:

 Both units will be assessed in the same two ways - via multiple choice test and practical exam.
 Each part is worth 50% of the unit mark.
 In the multiple choice test you will be presented with a 20 questions relating explicitly to course content.
 You must choose between up to 4 potentially correct answers per question.
 You will be given 1 hour to complete the 20 multiple choice questions.
 In the Practical Exam you will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
 You will be given 2 hours to complete the Practical Exam.

-Because of Covid, two years ago only the Multiple Choice Swift Test was issued.
-Please find [last year's mock Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2021/blob/main/docs/pdf/2020_06_01_Unit4MultipleChoiceExamMOCKWithAnswers.pdf) and last year's [real Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2021/blob/main/docs/pdf/2020_05_25_Unit4MultipleChoiceExamREAL.pdf).
+Please find [last year's mock Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2020_06_01_Unit4MultipleChoiceExamMOCKWithAnswers.pdf) and last year's [real Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2020_05_25_Unit4MultipleChoiceExamREAL.pdf).

+Please find [last year's mock practical exam here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2021_05_18_Unit4PracticalExamMOCK.pdf) and last year's [last year's real practical exam here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2021_06_01_Unit4PracticalExam.pdf).

 Units 2 and 5 are assessed via an essay.